 National Collegiate Equestrian Association - NCEA (NCAA Emerging Sport)

-The NCEA features a head-to-head team competition format in four events: Jumping Seat Equitation on the Flat and Over Fences, Western Horsemanship and Reining.
+The NCEA features a head-to-head team competition format in four events: Jumping Seat Flat and Fences, Western Horsemanship and Reining.
+The NCEA deatures a head-to-head team competition format for Single Discipline Teams (Jumping Seat)in two events: Jumping Seat Flat and Fences.
 Student-athletes from each team are matched to their mounts by random draw prior to each meet.
 Horses are designated by event to be ridden by each pair of opposing student-athletes competing head-to-head.
 The rider receiving the higher score from the judges earns a point for her team.
-The team with the most combined points from the four events is the winner.
+The team with the most combined points from the events is the winner.